 The Residency Petition may be found on our Admissions Forms web page.
 You may also pick up a copy in the Admissions Office.
 Completed, notarized petitions with all requested documents attached are to be submitted directly to the Tuition Classification Officer located in the Admissions Office.
-Please see the stated deadlines for submission of Residency Petitions.
+Please see the stated deadlines for submission on the Residency Petition.

 Students who do not agree with the decision of their residency petition may appeal the decision in writing within 15 days from the date their denial decision was e-mailed to them.
 The appeal and any additional documentation should be sent directly to the Tuition Classification Officer located in the Admissions Office.
 The decision of the Residency Appeals Committee is the final university determination.
 For further residency related questions, please contact the Tuition Classification Officer at 970.248.1875.

 Military Exemptions and Tuition